Mister-42/mr42-cogs/README.md

 Biggest advantages over `Tube`:
 - Fetch any YouTube feed only once per interval, independent of how many Discord channels are subscribed to it
-- Add YouTube channels with almost any URL.
-No more fiddling around trying to get the Channel ID
+- Add YouTube channels or edit its settings with almost any URL.
+No more fiddling around to get the Channel ID

 ### Guild Commands